AdyGCode/SaaS-FED-Notes/2026/Session-06/Slides-06-3-Topics-CRUD/slides.md

             'nullable' => 'You may leave :attribute empty', 'string' => ':attribute must contain text',
-            'max' => 'Maximum length of :attribute is :max', ];
+            'max' => 'Maximum length of :attribute is :max', 'unique' => 'The :attribute has already been taken.', ];
     }
 ```